 Well, if you don’t know what it is, that’s where your conversation should stop.
 You don’t then say: “It must be anything.”Neil deGrasse Tyson

 Our mind can’t help itself but continuously make assessments.
 It computes all the time — often more than needed — as we search for quick answers.
 To illustrate this, Kahneman invokes the image of a shotgun, which can be fired quickly but lacks precision.
 Imagine numerous birdshot pellets spreading all over the target and beyond.
-The mental shotgun is triggered when System 2 is presented with a specific question to be answered.
-The lack of “precision and control” (Pherson) is where mental shortcuts can go wrong.
+The mental shotgun is a mechanism of the fast and intuitive System 1.
+But it’s triggered when System 2 is presented with a specific question to be answered.
+The lack of “precision and control” (Pherson) is where this mental shortcut can go wrong.

 Neil Tyson quotes the person’s spontaneous thoughts on the “lights flashing in the sky” almost in a stream of consciousness manner.
 Their judgment is riddled with quick and intuitive assessments and full of free associations with other familiar concepts such as aliens.
 It’s a good example of a mental shotgun, a spontaneous extrapolation from lights in the sky to the presence of a spacefaring civilisation within seconds.